 A dark and moody painting, this work contains continuously repeated geometric shapes and designs.
 Hang it proudly above the sofa or in a large hallway to really make a statement.

-Calling on Italian relief paintings, this mauve piece may be simplistic in color but it depicts intricate shapes and patterns that lift the design right off the wooden frame.
+Calling on Italian relief paintings, this egg-shell piece may be simplistic in color but it depicts intricate shapes and patterns that lift the design right off the wooden frame.

 Shop modern wall art from online retailers like Saatchi Art, Tappan Collective, and Uprise Art to transform your home into truly curated space.